ciprian197/locexchange/Readme.md

 #Use the application
 This application is a proof of concept.
-The main feature of the application is to stream the location of a client (ReactiveWebSocketClient application) to a provider (ReactiveWebSocketProvider).
+The main feature of the application is to stream the location of a client (RSocketClientApplication) to a provider (RSocketProviderApplication).
 1. Start the web application using the command for running the project.
-2. Run the ReactiveWebSocketProvider application, the application will send messages to the web application that contain the username of the provider and its current location.
+2. Run the RSocketProviderApplication application, the application will send messages to the web application that contain the username of the provider and its current location.
-2. Run the ReactiveWebSocketClient application, the application sends messages to the web application, first a request is made to get a provider's details, this provider will be assigned to receive the location send from the client.
-After that the client will send messages using the websocket endpoint to the application, and those messages will later be received by the client.
+3. Run the RSocketClientApplication application, the application shares user's current location with the server